 Substantial resources for this work will be funded by external sources.
 The HRD contribution consists of coordination with the operational components of the NHC and the 53rd AFRC squadron and P-3 survey flights over the array with SFMR and SRA wave measurements and dropwindsondes.
-Twenty dropwindsondes are externally funded.

-This work will be coordinated with NASA P-3 deployments of air-expendable CTD probes, thereby increasing the coverage of the ocean response.
 If the deployments occur in the Gulf of Mexico, Loop Current area, this work will be coordinated with P-3 deployments of AXBTs and AXCPs to obtain a more complete picture of the ocean response to storms in this complex region.